Simplysequence/Amazon-Product-Review-Analysis/README.md

 ![Task 13](https://github.com/user-attachments/assets/c06b075c-5d46-467a-b2fc-f95bfbc2987d)

+Insight/Interpretation: Reconfirming findings from Question 1, "Homeimprovement" (57.95%), "Health & Personalcare" (52.68%), and "Electronics" (52.33%) are the categories where products carry the highest average discount percentages.
+This indicates these are highly competitive categories where sellers frequently employ aggressive pricing strategies to attract customers or manage inventory.
+For RetailTech Insights' clients, these categories represent areas where consumers expect significant price reductions.
+Strategic discounting is crucial here, but it also necessitates careful margin management.
+Understanding these discount trends helps in advising clients on competitive pricing, promotional planning, and potentially identifying categories where deeper discounts might be necessary to capture market share.

     14. Top 5 Products by Rating and Reviews
      - Method: Calculate Composite_Score = 0.6*rating + 0.4*log(rating_count), sort top 5.
      - Excel Pivot: Rows = product_name, category, Values = Composite_Score (Average), sort top 5.
      - Output:

 ![Task 14](https://github.com/user-attachments/assets/72bb5091-3a0f-4113-b405-4daef23d95a3)

+Insight/Interpretation: The top 5 products that excel in both customer satisfaction (rating) and popularity (review count) are: boAt, Redmi, AmazonBasics, Samsung, and JBL.

+boAt stands out significantly with the highest combined score, reinforcing its position as a highly popular and well-regarded product.
+Redmi and AmazonBasics also show strong performance, indicating a large, engaged, and satisfied customer base.
+Samsung and JBL round out the top 5, demonstrating consistent quality and appeal.
+These products are invaluable assets for RetailTech Insights' clients.
+They represent flagship items that drive sales, build brand reputation, and foster customer loyalty due to their combination of high quality (high rating) and widespread adoption (high review count).
+Management should focus on maintaining the success of these products through continued quality assurance, active community engagement, and leveraging their popularity in marketing strategies (e.g., featuring them prominently, encouraging user-generated content).

 ---
 ### Results/Findings